getsolus/packages/SECURITY.md

 ## Supported versions

-- **Packages**: both the *unstable* and *stable* ('shannon') releases of Solus are supported with security updates.
+- **Packages**: both the *unstable* and *stable* ('polaris') releases of Solus are supported with security updates.
 Please report a security issue if you feel that one is present in either release.
 - **Software**: both the latest tagged release and master/main branch are supported.